 Check out my YouTube channel and subscribe for other tips, including ones about setting up your business credibility.

 This is important!

 Now get started right away and keep going.
 Building business credit is a never ending process that can take you and your business to the highest peaks of business success.

 At Liquidity Creations, we are dedicated to helping small businesses and startup entrepreneurs get access to needed working capital.
 This article is a basic plan for getting started.
 Your business may need some additional assistance to get the ball rolling.
 It’s better to save time up front than to realize you had some errors and can’t go back to change them.

 Contact us today to see how we can’t help.
-You can use the chat box, call us, or send an email.
+You can use the chat box, call, click the button below, or send an email.
 We’d love to hear from you.

 Frequently Asked Questions

 When it comes to building business credit there are many areas that can be confusing.
 Here are the top questions we receive almost on a daily basis.

 The main purpose of building business credit is to complete the separation of personal and business liability protection.
 By establishing a business entity such as an LLC, S-Corp, or C-Corp you create the first step of protection.